cosmos/ibc/spec/ics-024-host-requirements/README.md

 ### Path-space

 At present, IBC/TAO utilises the following path prefixes for the `provableStore` and `privateStore`.

-Future paths may be used in future versions of the protocol, so the entire key-space in both stores MUST be reserved for the IBC handler.
+Future paths may be used in future versions of the protocol, so the entire key-space in the provable store MUST be reserved for the IBC handler.

+Parts of the private store MAY safely be used for other purposes as long as the IBC handler has exclusive access to the specific keys required.
+Keys used in the private store MAY safely vary as long as there exists a bipartite mapping between the key formats defined herein and the ones actually used in the private store implementation.

 | Store          | Path format                                                              | Value type        | Defined in |
 | -------------- | ------------------------------------------------------------------------ | ----------------- | ---------------------- |